mhelsley/linux/Documentation/trace/ftrace.rst

 include the -pg switch in the compiling of the kernel.)

-At compile time every C file object is run through the recordmcount program (located in the scripts directory).
+At compile time every C file object is run through the recordmcount program (located in the tools/objtool directory).
 This program will parse the ELF headers in the C object to find all the locations in the .text section that call mcount.
 Starting with gcc version 4.6, the -mfentry has been added for x86, which